-- Continuous improvement approach resulting of applying the scientific method to the problem of software quality improvement [1]. - The idea is to improve the quality of software based on experience acquired in previous software development projects. - The QIP defines an improvement cycle divided into two feedback cycles: - Organizational: Provides feedback to the organization about project performance and accumulates experience to be reused. - Project: Provides feedback to the project in terms of quantitative indicators used to prevent and solve problems.
+- Continuous improvement approach resulting from the application of scientific methods to the problem of software quality improvement [1]. - The idea is to improve the quality of software based on experience acquired in previous software development projects. - The QIP defines an improvement cycle divided into two feedback cycles: - Organizational: Provides feedback to the organization about project performance and accumulates experience to be reused. - Project: Provides feedback to the project in terms of quantitative indicators used to prevent and solve problems.

-[1] Basili, V., Caldiera, G..
-Rombach D., The Experience Factory.
-Encyclopedia of Software Engineering, Vol1, John Wiley and Sons, Inc., 1994 software engineering dependability
+[1] Basili, V., Caldiera, G., Rombach D., The Experience Factory.
+Encyclopedia of Software Engineering, Vol1, John Wiley and Sons, Inc., 1994